microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ### Long-running delete operation

-A long-running delete operation follows the general pattern of a long-running operation -- it returns a `202 Accepted` with a status monitor which the client uses to determine the outcome of the delete.
+A long-running delete operation returns a `202 Accepted` with a status monitor which the client uses to determine the outcome of the delete.

 The resource being deleted should remain visible (returned from a GET) until the delete operation completes successfully.

-When the delete operation completes successfully, a client must be able to create a new resource with same name without conflicts.
+When the delete operation completes successfully, a client must be able to create a new resource with the same name without conflicts.

 This diagram illustrates how a long-running DELETE operation is initiated and then how the client determines it has completed and obtains its results: